top of page

 I'm not super into labeling, and I don't think you need to label everything — especially if the contents inside a clear container are apparent.
 However, if you want to include labels on your canisters, here are my three tips:

-1. Label only your pantry staples and not the things that will not frequently change (think flour, sugar, salt, etc.)
+1. Label only your pantry staples, not items that don't change frequently (think flour, sugar, salt, etc.).

 2. Create labels that you can reuse if you do end up switching containers, like these dry-erase labels from The Container Store